 Jeffrey L. Wade, J.D.
 Our employment agreement with Mr. Wade provides that if we terminate his employment without "cause" or if Mr. Wade terminates his employment for "good reason," we will pay Mr. Wade his then-current salary for twelve months pursuant to our normal payroll procedures, plus an additional single sum payment equal to 50% of his target bonus for the year in which the termination occurred, provided that if such termination occurs within 120 days following a reduction in his salary, the salary continuation payments shall be based on Mr. Wade's salary prior to such reduction.
 If his employment is terminated at the end of any renewal term through notice of non-renewal, we will pay Mr. Wade his then-current salary for six months pursuant to our normal payroll procedures.
 Alan J. Main, Ph.D.
 Our employment agreement with Dr. Main provides that if we terminate his employment without "cause" or if Dr. Main terminates his employment for "good reason," we will pay Dr. Main his then-current salary for twelve months pursuant to our normal payroll procedures, plus an additional single sum payment equal to 50% of his target bonus for the year in which the termination occurred.
 If his employment is terminated at the end of any renewal term through notice of non-renewal, we will pay Dr. Main his then-current salary for six months pursuant to our normal payroll procedures.

 Brian P. Zambrowicz, Ph.D.
-Our employment agreement with Dr. Zambrowicz provides that if we terminate his employment without "cause" or if Dr. Zambrowicz terminates his employment for "good reason," we will pay Dr. Zambrowicz his then-current salary for twelve months pursuant to our normal payroll procedures, plus an additional single sum payment equal to 50% of his target bonus for the year in which the termination occurred.
-If his employment is terminated at the end of any renewal term through notice of non-renewal, we will pay Dr. Zambrowicz his then-current salary for six months pursuant to our normal payroll procedures.
+Our employment agreement with Dr. Zambrowicz provided that if we terminated his employment without "cause" or if Dr. Zambrowicz terminated his employment for "good reason," we would pay Dr. Zambrowicz his then-current salary for twelve months pursuant to our normal payroll procedures, plus an additional single sum payment equal to 50% of his target bonus for the year in which the termination occurred.
+If his employment was terminated at the end of any renewal term through notice of non-renewal, we would pay Dr. Zambrowicz his then-current salary for six months pursuant to our normal payroll procedures.
+Dr. Zambrowicz's resignation in February 2015 did not trigger any such salary continuation payments.